*Arun and *Lakya are originally from Uttar Pradesh, but have lived in Patripul for years,

-The Coronavirus lockdown has been an enormous blow, and a time of great fear.
-No-one has been able to work, and the family faced starvation.
+The Coronavirus pandemic and long lockdowns have been an enormous blow, and a time of great fear.
+In an extended lockdown, no-one could work, and the family faced starvation.

 Arun says: “During this lockdown we were so scared of our life, lot of questions raised, we did not have a single rupee, and even no rice, no dahl, no vegetables.
 One afternoon we were sitting and thinking what to do, we thought it is better to get Covid19 than dying from starvation.